LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/creating-a-csharp-project.rst

 Creating a C# Project
 =====================

-Following the "Hello, World" trend, let's create a new Visual Studio project.
+Following the "Hello World" trend, let's create a new Visual Studio project.

 #.
 Create a new folder to hold your C# practice files.
 Since you will be
    creating lots of small projects as you move through this course, we